dannydjdk/Tiny-Redstone/README.md

 Like their huge counterpart, Tiny Redstone Blocks output full redstone power in all 4 directions.

+### Tiny Piston & Tiny Sticky Piston

+Work almost exactly like their monstrous counterpart.
+Can push up to 12 tiny blocks.
+Will not extend if a non-pushable block is in the way.
+It will push tiny blocks onto adjacent Redstone Panels but will not push off the panel if no adjecent Redstone Panel exists.

+### Tiny Solid Block

+Colorful little wool like blocks.
+They're not just pretty.
+They are very useful.
+They behave like solid blocks with vanilla redstone.
+They will carry a weak redstone signal when powered by redstone, and a strong signal when powered by a repeater or comparator.
+And, since they can be pushed by tiny pistons, you can build edge detectors and other powerful circuits.

 *Note:* You can not break a Redstone Panel while you are holding a Redstone Wrench or a tiny component.
 This is to help prevent accidental breakage while removing tiny components from the panel, especially in creative mode.

 ## Future Plans